-Sports that involve high-speed collisions (for example, football, rugby, ice hockey, and lacrosse) have the highest rates of concussion, but few sports are free of risk.
+Sports that involve high-speed collisions (for example, football, rugby, ice hockey, and lacrosse) have the highest rates of concussion, but few sports, including cheerleading, are free of risk.
 Almost 20% of contact sports participants have a concussion over the course of a season.
 Estimates of the number of sports-related concussions vary from 200,000 per year to 3.8 million per year.
 Estimates vary so much because getting an accurate count is difficult when people are not evaluated in a hospital.

-Although people eventually recover fully from a single concussion, about 3% of those who had multiple (even apparently minor) concussions develop long-term brain damage.
-This damage is termed chronic traumatic encephalopathy (CTE) and was first described in boxers (and termed dementia pugilistica).
-However, CTE can happen in anyone who had multiple concussions.
-People with CTE have evidence of brain damage on CT or MRI and have symptoms that are similar to those of dementia.
-Such symptoms include memory problems, impaired judgment and decision making, personality changes (such as becoming easily angered and violent), depression, and parkinsonism.
-Several prominent retired athletes who had multiple concussions have committed suicide, possibly caused, at least partly, by CTE.
+Although people eventually recover fully from a single concussion, about 3% of those who had several (even apparently minor) concussions develop long-term brain damage.
+This damage is termed chronic traumatic encephalopathy Chronic Traumatic Encephalopathy (CTE) Chronic traumatic encephalopathy is a progressive degeneration of brain cells caused by several head injuries, typically in athletes but also in soldiers who have been exposed to an explosion... read more (CTE) and was first described in boxers (and termed dementia pugilistica).
+However, CTE can happen in anyone who has had several concussions.
+People with CTE have evidence of brain damage on CT or MRI and have symptoms that are similar to those of dementia Symptoms Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
+Typically, symptoms include memory loss, problems using language and... read more .
+Such symptoms include the following:

 Certain symptoms may be present for a few days to weeks after a concussion.
 People may have